bertos03/CPP_Capstone_Pacman/README.md

 ## Features

 - The map can be configured to the user's preferences (see './data/map.txt).
 You can add 1 (P)acman and multiple (M)onsters and (G)oodies.
 The map itself is constructed by paths (.) and walls (x).
 Additionally, you can for example adjust the speed of pacman and the monsters.
+- Yor are free to design a map in the dimensions you like.
+The element size will adapt accordingly.
 - The map has basic checks for integrity and will fix some bugs automatically.
 - Sound support is given as long as the system supports that (enable it by uncommenting 'AUDIO' in './src/definitions.h').
 - The goal of the game is to collect all goodies and not getting caught by the monsters.

 ## Installation